Fisheries and Oceans Canada Values and Ethics Code

 4.2 Situations Where it May be Impossible to Decline a Gift, Hospitality or Other Benefit

-We are to seek written direction from the Centre for VICR where it is impossible to decline gifts, hospitality or other benefits that do not meet the principles set out above, or where it is believed that there is sufficient benefit to Fisheries and Oceans Canada to warrant acceptance of certain types of hospitality.
-The DFO COI Declaration Form may be used for this purpose and sent to the Centre for VICR for review.
+We are to seek written direction from the Workplace Well-Being where it is impossible to decline gifts, hospitality or other benefits that do not meet the principles set out above, or where it is believed that there is sufficient benefit to DFO and/or Coast Guard to warrant acceptance of certain types of hospitality.
+The DFO & Coast Guard COI Declaration Form may be used for this purpose and sent to the Workplace Well-Being Values and Ethics Advisors for review.

 When we participate in events (speaker at a conference, panel, etc.) in our official capacity, we do not accept any form of honorarium, regardless of whether such participation was during work hours or not.